Premo36/DML2.X/README.md

 </ul>

 # TESTED SOURCEPORTS (v2.4)
+NOTE: Any sourceport that use the same <a href="http://zdoom.org/wiki/command_line_parameters">zDoom command line parameters</a> should work just fine...
 ### FULL COMPATIBILITY:
 <ul>
 <li>GZdoom (v4.5.0, -height and -width do not work due to gzdoom way of handling resolution)</li>